tjmahr/tjmahr.github.io/_posts/2017-07-17-bayes-intro-lecture-slides-2017.md

 For future iterations of this tutorial, I should have a worked example, maybe a blog post, on each of these issues.

-A big part of my enthusiasm for Bayesian statistics is that I find it much more intuitive than frequentist statistics. _Yes!_ I thought to myself. _I never have to worry about whether I am correctly remembering the technically correct definition of _p*-value_ ever again!* Well actually no. I need to know this stuff even better than ever if I am going to teach on it.
+It's kind of amusing now that I think about it.
+A big part of my enthusiasm for Bayesian statistics is that I find it much more intuitive than frequentist statistics. _Yes!_ I thought to myself. _I never have to worry about what the hell a confidence interval is ever again!_ Well, actually---no. I need to know this stuff even more thoroughly than ever if I am going to talk fluently about what makes Bayes different. ¯\\\_(ツ)\_/¯